mfs409/jetlag/src/package_desktop/package_desktop.md

 # Packaging A JetLag Game As A Desktop Application

-This tutorial shows how to use Electron to package a game for desktop play (e.g., Steam).
+This chapter shows how to use Electron to package a game for desktop play (e.g., Steam).

 - **TODO: Actually integrate with Steam APIs?**